-The Academy of medical Royal Colleges (the Academy) is the coordinating body for the UK and Ireland’s 24 medical Royal Colleges and Faculties.
-They ensure patients are safely and properly cared for by setting standards for the way doctors are educated, trained and monitored throughout their careers.
+The Academy of Medical Royal Colleges (the Academy) is the coordinating body for the UK and Ireland’s 24 medical royal colleges and faculties.
+We ensure that patients are safely and properly cared for by setting standards for the way doctors are educated, trained and monitored throughout their careers.

 Healthcare is complex and increasingly there are issues where a cross-specialty perspective is needed.
-It’s the Academy’s job to ensure this work is done effectively and then acted upon by policy makers, regulators and clinicians.
+It’s our job to ensure this work is done effectively and then acted upon by policy makers, regulators and clinicians.

 This unique position gives us a leading role in the areas of clinical quality, public health, education and training and doctors’ revalidation.

-The 23 medical Royal Colleges and Faculties are members of the Academy, bringing together the views of their individual specialties to collectively influence and shape healthcare across the four nations of the UK.
+The 24 medical royal colleges and faculties are members of the Academy, bringing together the views of their individual specialties to collectively influence and shape healthcare across the four nations of the UK.

 The Academy is a registered charity in England, Wales, Scotland and Northern Ireland.
 It is also an independent corporate body limited by guarantee.

 The Academy’s role is essentially one of coordination between its member colleges and faculties to help ensure consistency across all the specialities.
 While there are many official bodies which have oversight over patient care and the way doctors treat patients, the Academy too plays a crucial role in making sure that these standards are maintained and we all get the healthcare we deserve.